 All parts of the county may be subject to flash flooding, freeze-thaw flooding and extreme precipitation that can cause flooding, unrelated to the streams and rivers.
-Development in the floodplain, however, increases risk of damages and property loss potentially repeatedly.
+As noted in the City of Miami's draft Comprehensive Plan, development in the floodplain has caused repeated damages.
+This city is working toward having fewer buildings within this risk zone.